The Department Chair is Larry Foley.

 - Dr. Lucy M. Brown, 575-5965, E-mail

-Clinical Assistant Professor in Advertising and Public Relations who lectures in Media Planning and Creative Strategy and serves as Adviser for the Ad Club and PRSSA.
+Clinical assistant professor, advertising and public relations.
+Brown lectures in Media Planning and Creative Strategy and serves as Adviser for the Ad Club and PRSSA.
 She holds a MA and Ph.D. in Advertising from the University of Texas at Austin and an MSc in Communication Design from Pratt Institute NY.
 Her teaching experience in Advertising and Marketing Communications spans Jamaica, Korea and the United States.
 After completing her doctoral studies in 2000, she worked in industry for 10 years in the USA, providing insights and strategic direction for marketing communications for several Fortune 100 clients for institutions such as DDB Worldwide, Synovate now Ipsos, E. Morris Communications and T. Mobile.
 Her clients included NW Arkansas-based Walmart and Tyson Foods.
 She joined the University of Arkansas in fall 2013.

 - Marti Thomas, Office Manager